YamaJS/MKEL1123_G8/milestone5/README.md

-# MKEL1123_G8_Milestone4
+# MKEL1123_G8_Milestone5

-MKEL1123_G8_Milestone4 is a mini-project of ADVANCED MICROPROCESSOR SYSTEM(MKEL1123) that will be completed by a group of UTM master students.
+MKEL1123_G8_Milestone5 is a mini-project of ADVANCED MICROPROCESSOR SYSTEM(MKEL1123) that will be completed by a group of UTM master students.
 The final goal of this mini-project is to implement a complete digital system using STM32 board.
 This project will be separated into 6 different milestones and in this milestone 1 subfolder, we will be focusing on the milestone 1 deliverables.

 # Group Member:
 > - SIN HAU JIE
 > - HOR CHONG SAN
 > - CHEONG MEI YUET

-# Milestone 4 :

-## Description
+# Description

 ## Procedure:
 > 1. Install STM32CubeIDE and all necessary drivers.
 > 2. Connect the ST-LINK debugger to the Black Pill (STM32) board.
 > 3. Connect an external LED to the Port PB0 of the Black Pill board if there is no onboard LED to be used.
+Step 4 will be seperated into 2 parts.

 ### 4a.
 FOR RTOS:
 > 5. During Setup of .ioc file, Click Pinout and Configuration tab -> Click Middelware → Click FREERTOS → Select Interface to CMSIS_V1